sil-car/ocr/README.md

 ## Background

 **[Tesseract](https://github.com/tesseract-ocr)** seems to be a reasonable option for character-based OCR work because it provides script-based "language" options while other solutions use are strictly language-based.
-But when **Tesseract** was tried on a document in a central African language with a Latin-based script (Banda-Linda [liy]) it clearly struggled to properly identify less-common Latin script characters (e.g. ɓ, ɗ, ɛ, ə, ŋ, ɔ), as well as both those and more-common ones that were composed with various diacritics.
+But when **Tesseract** was tried on a document in a central African language with a Latin-based script (Banda-Linda [liy]) it clearly struggled to properly identify less-common Latin script characters (e.g. ɓ, ɗ, ɛ, ə, ŋ, ɔ), as well as both those and more-common glyphs that were combined with various diacritics.
 Nevertheless, **Tesseract** was still able to properly identify *~90-95%* of the Banda-Linda characters using the "Latin" language option.

 This was further tested on more than 15 other documents from the region that use some of the same "special" characters and diacritics.
 Details of those results can be found in [data/example-documents](data/example-documents).
 In all cases the same kinds of characters as with Banda-Linda were poorly recognized.